Chris Robinson Brotherhood: The Magic Door

 Just three months after its predecessor, on September 11, 2012, Chris Robinson Brotherhood's second studio album, The Magic Door, was released.
 It was recorded at the same time as Big Moon Ritual and features a cover of the Hank Ballard song "Let's Go, Let's Go, Let's Go," which the band has often played live.

 "Betty's S.F.
 Blends, Volume One"

-In September 2013, Chris Robinson Brotherhood released an album that featured songs picked by the Grateful Dead's record producer, Betty Cantor-Jackson, which were recorded over five nights in San Francisco.
+In September 2013, Chris Robinson Brotherhood released an album featuring songs picked by Grateful Dead record producer Betty Cantor-Jackson, recorded over five nights in San Francisco.
 The band played 96 songs altogether and Cantor-Jackson picked the best ones for the album.
-The album has only been released on vinyl record format, which results in it not being available on CD.
+The album has only been released on vinyl.
 The album was called "Betty's S.F.
 Blends, Volume One".
-The 5 full shows are also available as separate downloads.
+The five full shows are also available as separate downloads.

 Phosphorescent Harvest

 Chris Robinson Brotherhood released its third studio album "Phosphorescent Harvest" on Silver Arrow Records on April 29, 2014.
 The songs on the album are mostly co-written by Chris Robinson and Neal Casal.
 Produced by Thom Monahan.
 FORMATS: 12" Vinyl / CD / Digital Download.